Getting Started – For Students

 This page includes information for students in general when coming to campus.
 Instructions for residence hall residents are also available.

 Before you arrive on campus

-- NetID – used for logging into campus computers, Desire2Learn (D2L) where all of your coursework is, and wireless
+- NetID – used for logging into campus computers, Office 365, TitanWeb, Canvas, library databases, wireless service

 TitanWeb is where you will go to pay tuition, get financial aid, schedule for classes, and view your grades.
 TitanWeb also keeps information about your contact information, your transcripts, and how far along you are in your major.
 The Registrar’s Office has many helpful documents for TitanWeb on their website TitanWeb Help for Students.

 Step 3: Check on the hardware and software available to you as a student

 Take a look at our KnowledgeBase page for recommendations and computer discounts.
 Along with computers, many software programs are free or discounted for UW Oshkosh students.

 Step 1: Connect to Titan WiFi

 Titan WiFi is the name for wireless internet access here at UW Oshkosh.
 If you live in the dorms, MIO can assist with setting up WiFi on your devices.
 All students can check out our KnowledgeBase articles on connecting various devices to Titan WiFi

 Step 2: Locate computer labs and printers